json420/degu/doc/degu.server.rst

     ('::1', 54321, 0, 0)

-Likewise, you'll typically bind your ``AF_INET`` or ``AF_INET6`` Degu server to either the special loopback-IP or the special any-IP.
+Likewise, you'll typically bind your ``AF_INET`` or ``AF_INET6`` Degu server to either the special loopback-IP or the special any-IP addresses.

 For example, these are the two most common ``AF_INET`` 2-tuple *address* values, for the looback-IP and the any-IP, respectively::